Associators in mould theory: Introduction

 \section{Introduction}

-It is known that multiple zeta values (MZVs) satisfy vast of algebraic/linear relations.
+It is known that multiple zeta values (MZVs) satisfy a vast number of algebraic/linear relations.
 Associator relations and double shuffle relations are the most important ones among them.
 The associator relations are defining equations of the set $\ASTR$ of associators introduced by Drinfeld \cite{Dr}.
 Geometrically they arise from symmetries of configuration spaces of the affine line.
-While the double shuffle relations are rather combinatorial.
+On the other hand the double shuffle relations are rather combinatorial.
 They arise from the iterated integral presentation and the power series expansion of MZVs.
 They are explored in \cite{E-flex, IKZ, G, R}.
-Particularly their mould theoretical aspect is revealed in \cite{E-flex, SS, S-ARIGARI} where Racinet's work on the set $\DMR$ of solutions of the relations are regarded as a polynomial part of the set $\GARI(\mathcal{F})_{\as\ast\is}$ (cf. Definition \ref{def:GARI as*is}) of certain related moulds.
+Particularly their mould-theoretic aspect is revealed in \cite{E-flex, SS, S-ARIGARI} where Racinet's work on the set $\DMR$ of solutions of the relations are regarded as a polynomial part of the set $\GARI(\mathcal{F})_{\as\ast\is}$ (cf. Definition \ref{def:GARIas*is}) of certain related moulds.